vodanh1903/vodanh1903.github.io/archives/Dreamhack-CTF-Season-7-Round-3/Web/Pearfect-Markdown/README.md

     mv /var/www/html/flag /${RANDOM_STR}_flag
 ```

-This time, i thought about uploading a `php` file to exploit **command injection**.
+This time, I thought about uploading a `php` file to exploit **command injection**.

-But when i looked through the source code of `upload.php`.
-I found that we can't uploading a `php` file because the code has filtered the extension of the uploaded file:
+But when I looked through the source code of `upload.php`.
+I found that we can't upload a `php` file because the code has filtered the extension of the uploaded file:

 ```php
 <?php